Gives Us Purpose.

 What are we going to do?

 You may be confused and angry, not only at the professional you trusted, but at yourself because you think you made the wrong decision.
 Don’t blame yourself.
 Find out who is responsible and make them accountable.

 If you or a family member are the victim of abuse or neglect at a nursing home, assisted living facility or group home, you don’t have to accept what the facility told you, believe their explanation and move on.
 You can take action.

 Neglect, abuse or medical malpractice can lead to the death of a loved one.
-Our nursing home attorney in Maryland helps families cope with wrongful death cases by advising them of their rights and investigating why the family member died and who is responsible.
+Roger Weinberg is a nursing home attorney in Maryland who helps families cope with wrongful death cases by advising them of their rights and investigating why the family member died and who is responsible.
 Legal actions can be filed and pursued to seek compensation for family members and hopefully correct practices at a facility where a death needlessly occurred.

 Abuse and neglect come in many forms and can result in a number of injuries:

 Nursing home residents who are not mentally competent due to dementia or Alzheimer’s disease or who have difficulty communicating are especially at risk for abuse or neglect.
 They’re more vulnerable, and a staff member may feel it will be easier to get away with mistreatment if the resident won’t be believed or can’t identify their attacker.